- Welcome -

 If you had a satisfying day, even if unconventional, that enriched you and enriched others in some way, this day after Christmas can feel like a day of new hope and strength.

-If you had an unsatisfying day with disappointments, unfulfilled expectations, fear, isolation and a sense of great deprivation you may feel relieved the day after because Christmas is over.
+If you had an unsatisfying day with disappointments, unfulfilled expectations, fear, isolation and a sense of great deprivation, you might feel relieved the day after because Christmas is over.

 Yet you may also feel terrible about yourself and accuse yourself of being unworthy and undeserving of love and the warmth of friends and human companionship.